IntersectMBO/cardano-db-sync/doc/pool-offchain-data.md

 ### http-get-json-metadata

-This is an testing/debugging program.
+This is a testing/debugging program.
 It uses *the same code* to fetch the offchain metadata as `cardano-db-sync`.
-It is not code copy, this application calls the function in `db-sync` that does the actual fetch (the function is named `httpGetOffChainData`).
+It is not a code copy, this application calls the functions in `db-sync` that do the actual fetch (`httpGetOffChainPoolData` and `httpGetOffChainVoteData` in `Cardano.DbSync.OffChain.Http`).

-On success, this program will print "Success" and then print the retrieved JSON.
+On a successful network fetch (pool metadata, or governance metadata with the `url` keyword) this program prints "Success" and then the retrieved JSON.
 On failure, the error message is printed.
+Reading governance metadata from a local file uses a different, more verbose output - see the governance section below.

-The program can be run from the `cardano-db-sync` git checkout as:
+It is included in the release tarball alongside `cardano-db-sync`, or it can be run from the `cardano-db-sync` git checkout with `cabal run`.

+#### Pool metadata

+With no type keyword, the program fetches and parses pool metadata.
+The program can be run as:
 ```
 > cabal run -- http-get-json-metadata <url>
 ```

-If you also want to check the JSON meta data hash, the program can be run as:
+If you also want to check the JSON metadata hash, the program can be run as:
 ```
 > cabal run -- http-get-json-metadata <url> <hash>
 ```
 where the hash is specified as a string of hexadecimal digits.

-If you don't know the hash, you can provide an empty string for this field and the program will print the execpted hash in the error message.
+If you don't know the hash, you can provide an empty string for this field and the program will print the expected hash in the error message.
 Eg:
 ```
 > cabal run -- http-get-json-metadata https://git.io/Jt01O ""
 Up to date